 Permanent lung damage can result from asthma attacks, which is why you should always take your dog's symptoms seriously and contact a veterinarian if your pup is having breathing difficulties.

-If your dog is showing any of the symptoms listed above contact your vet immediately, or visit your nearest animal emergency hospital for urgent care!
+If your dog is showing any of the symptoms listed above contact your vet immediately, or visit your nearest animal urgent care hospital!

 Diagnosis Of Asthma In Dogs